OpenNebula/docs/source/management_and_operations/capacity_planning/quotas.rst

 Each generic quota is also automatically prefixed with ``RUNNING_``.
 For instance, ``RUNNING_GOLD_QOS`` would specify the number of VMs in an ``ACTIVE`` state with the GOLD_QOS attribute.
 This allows the establishment of quotas specifically tailored for running VMs.

-Additionally, it's important to note that each generic quota defined via ``QUOTA_VM_ATTRIBUTE`` is automatically included in the ``VM_RESTICTED_ATTR`` set.
+Additionally, it's important to note that each generic quota defined via ``QUOTA_VM_ATTRIBUTE`` is automatically included in the ``VM_RESTRICTED_ATTR`` set.
 This inclusion prevents regular users from circumventing the quota system by altering the attributes related to these generic quotas.

 Network Quotas
 --------------------------------------------------------------------------------